kittyofheaven/Real-Truth-or-Dare/README.md

 - _ps : you can integrate this app to zoom using obs virtual cam & obs audio_

 ## End sentences
-now, while playing Truth or Dare, your friend can't lie anymore, _Big thankyou for synthacks to host this hackathon, and btw this project is for synthacks II and the theme is ENTERTAIMENT_, regards [kittyofheaven aka kuroneko](https://github.com/kittyofheaven)
+**Now, while playing Truth or Dare, your friend can't lie anymore. (evil laugh)**

+_Big thankyou for synthacks to host this hackathon, and btw this project is for synthacks II and the theme is ENTERTAIMENT_, regards [kittyofheaven aka kuroneko](https://github.com/kittyofheaven)